 I make it a rule to set up for a presentation 30 minutes before the presentation starts.
 Make sure the room is set up.
 Make sure that your equipment works.
 Give a quick “dry run” of the presentation to make sure that pictures, films and audio works.

-Follow these Tips to giving a Winning Six Sigma Green Belt Presentation and (despite your fear of speaking) you will reach a level of Corporate Rock Stardom that you never thought possible!
+Follow these Tips to giving a Winning Six Sigma Green Belt Presentation and (despite your fear of speaking) you will reach a The value of an input in an experimental run. of Corporate Rock Stardom that you never thought possible!